JJSlabbert/iTilt-digital-hydrometer/README.md

   <tr><td>10 One Micro USB port for charging and programming.</td><td>10 One Micro USB port for programming and one USB C port for charging.</td></tr>
   <tr><td>11 Less complicated cuircut.
 The Wemos Lolin and TTGO Koala has a build in battery chargers/power supplies.</td><td>11 ESP8266 D1 Mini does not have a battery charger/power supply.
 Extra battery unit required</td></tr>
 <table>

-# iTilt	VS iSpindel
-1 Publish to Cayenne.

-2 Developed in Arduino IDE.

-3 Simple for me.

-4 Some Functionality without the cloud.
-(In development, No Logging functionality)

-5 WiFimanager configuration portal can be loaded while brewing.

-6 Polynomial calibration can be done in the WiFiManager Configuration portal with an easy to use wizard.
-If you use the theoretical gravities suggested in the wizard, you do not even need an extra hydrometer to calibrate.

-7 Alcohol By Volume is calculated and published to Cayenne, together with Tilt, Current Gravity,Temperature, Original Gravity, the Coefficients of the Polynomial, battery voltage and WiFi Signal Strength.

-8 Can run on an ESP32 (Was tested on Wemos lolin 32) and ESP8266 (Wiring must be according to iSpindel standards).

-9 It should consume less power.This need testing.
-MPU6050 and DS18B20 is powered by GPIO and switch of during deep sleep.

-10 One Micro USB port for charging and programming.

-11 Less complicated cuircut.
-The Wemos Lolin has a build in battery charger/power supply.

-1 Publish to ubidots and other services.

-2 Developed in PlatformIO.

-3 Complicated for me.

-4 Need a cloud or an external Server like Raspberry PI.

-5 WiFimanager configuration portal can’t be loaded while brewing.

-6 Calibration done in Excel.

-7 Data published is Tilt, Gravity, Temperature, Battery Voltage and WiFi Signal Strength.

-8 Only run on ESP8266.

-9 May consume more power.

-10 One Micro USB port for programming and one USB C port for charging.

-11 ESP8266 D1 Mini does not have a battery charger/power supply.

 You will need an iSpindel / iTilt hardware and Cayenne credentials.
 You need to be skilled in using the Arduino IDE or Loading bin file firmware on an ESP8266.
 I will not be Liable if you mess up your EPROM or damage anything.